mtib/mtib.github.io/_posts/2021-04-29-moving-to-denmark-[wip].md

 ## planning the move

 I set up a list of things I had to cancel, register and institutions to notify of my move.
 One important thing to note is that, because I hold a passport of an EU member state, I am allowed to stay in Denmark for up to 6 months without having to register for a [residency permit (ICS Checklist)](https://lifeindenmark.borger.dk/housing-and-moving/ics-international-citizen-service).
 Before you plan anything else I recommend browsing the [official german brochure](https://www.bva.bund.de/SharedDocs/Downloads/DE/Aufgaben/ZMV/Auswandern/Publikationen/Basiswissen_fuer_Ihren_Schritt_ins_Ausland.pdf?__blob=publicationFile&v=5) for moving into another European country.

+You should also be aware that the rent as well as security / up-front payments for renting property are a lot higher in Denmark compared to Germany.

 ### danish side